dcmouser/mewlo/doc/sphinx/book/secondary/index.rst

 Secondary Packages
 ==================

-From here you can learn about secondary packages for the Mewlo system.
+From here you can learn about secondary packs for the Mewlo system.

 .. toctree::